 Kinky Boots takes on the challenge of cross-dressing, expressing your true self, and accepting others for who they want to be.
 It is a moving production about open-mindedness and loving others expressed in beautiful, soulful ballads and up beat, colorful numbers.
 There wasn’t a dry eye in the theater the night I saw it.

 A plethora of other musicals (specifically London productions) that aim to open your mind to new areas include Les Miserables, Phantom of The Opera, Wicked, Beautiful, 42nd Street, Dreamgirls, An American in Paris, The Book of Mormon, and countless others.
-The education you can receive from live musical theater is one you cannot under estimate.
+The education you can receive from live musical theater is one you cannot under estimate — especially in London.

 In response to seeing some of these shows, my world has opened up to new topics, thoughts, and opinions, etc. just because these shows presented them to me.
 I feel as a young woman of the 21st century, this is so important.